Jeff Criswell (baseball): Oakland Athletics

-Following the season, Criswell was selected by the Oakland Athletics in the second round (58th overall) of the 2020 Major League Baseball draft.
+The Oakland Athletics selected Criswell in the second round (58th overall) of the 2020 Major League Baseball draft.
 He signed for $1 million.
-He did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic.
+He did not play a minor league game in that year due to the cancellation of the minor league season caused by the COVID-19 pandemic.

-To begin the 2021 season, he was assigned to the Lansing Lugnuts of the High-A Central.
+To begin the 2021 season, Criswell was assigned to the Lansing Lugnuts of the High-A Central.
 After his first start, he was placed on the injured list with a shoulder injury.
-He missed nearly four months before being activated in late August; he pitched a total of 12 innings during the season in which he gave up six earned runs and four walks while striking out 12.
+He missed nearly four months before being activated in late August; he pitched 12 innings during the season, giving up six earned runs and four walks while striking out 12.
 He was selected to play in the Arizona Fall League for the Mesa Solar Sox after the season.
 He returned to Lansing to begin the 2022 season.
-In mid-June, he was promoted to the Midland RockHounds of the Double–A Texas League, and he was promoted once again, to the Las Vegas Aviators of the Triple–A Pacific Coast League, near the season's end.
+In mid-June, he was promoted to the Midland RockHounds of the Double-A Texas League, and he was promoted once again, to the Las Vegas Aviators of the Triple-A Pacific Coast League, near the season's end.
 Over 24 games (21 starts) between the three teams, he went 4–10 with a 4.03 earned run average and 119 strikeouts in 118 1/3 innings.

 Colorado Rockies

-On December 6, 2022, the Athletics traded Criswell to the Colorado Rockies in exchange for Chad Smith.
-For the 2023 season, he was assigned to the Albuquerque Isotopes of the Triple–A Pacific Coast League.
+On December 6, 2022, the Athletics traded Criswell to the Colorado Rockies in exchange for pitcher Chad Smith.
+For the 2023 season, he was assigned to the Albuquerque Isotopes of the Triple-A Pacific Coast League.
 Over 29 games (26 starts), Criswell went 5-10 with a 7.51 earned run average and 135 strikeouts in 121 innings.
-He returned to Albuquerque to open the 2024 season.

-On August 21, 2024, Criswell was selected to the 40-man roster and promoted to the major leagues for the first time.
-He made his debut later that day against the Washington Nationals, pitching a scoreless bottom of the seventh inning with no strikeouts, no walks and one hit given up to Keibert Ruiz in an eventual 6–1 loss.
+Criswell returned to Albuquerque to open the 2024 season.
+On August 21, he was selected to the 40-man roster and promoted to the major leagues for the first time.
+He made his debut later that day against the Washington Nationals, pitching a scoreless bottom of the seventh inning, allowing a hit to Keibert Ruiz in an eventual 6–1 loss.
 On August 25, in Criswell's third career appearance, he came in to face the New York Yankees in the bottom of the seventh inning.
 After retiring Gleyber Torres on a ground ball to second, Criswell surrendered back-to-back-to-back home runs to Juan Soto, Aaron Judge and Giancarlo Stanton before Jazz Chisholm Jr. grounded out to Criswell and Anthony Volpe struck out.
 The Rockies lost the game 10–3.
-In 13 games for Colorado during his rookie campaign, Criswell logged a 1-0 record and 2.75 ERA with 27 strikeouts across 19 2/3 innings pitched.
+In 13 games for Colorado, Criswell had a 1–0 record and 2.75 ERA with 27 strikeouts across 19 2/3 innings pitched.

 On March 2, 2025, it was announced that Criswell would undergo Tommy John surgery and miss the entirety of the 2025 season.
 Criswell was transferred to the 60-day injured list on April 14.

+On May 28, 2026, Criswell was activated from the injured list and optioned to Triple-A Albuquerque.